steveloughran/kerberos_and_hadoop/sections/kerberos_the_madness.md

 This is "fiddly".
 It's not impossible, it just involves effort.
 In its favour: it's a lot easier than SPNEGO.

-### SecurityInfo
+### `SecurityInfo` subclass

-Every exported RPC service will need its own extension of the SecurityInfo class, to provide two things
+Every exported RPC service will need its own extension of the `SecurityInfo` class, to provide two things:

 1. The name of the principal to use in this communication
 1. The token used to authenticate ongoing communications.

-### PolicyProvider
+### `PolicyProvider` subclass

-A PolicyProvider subclass.
+A `PolicyProvider` subclass.
 This is used to inform the RPC infrastructure of the ACL policy: who may talk to the service.
 It must be explicitly passed to the RPC server

 		rpcService.getServer()
 		  .refreshServiceAcl(serviceConf, new MyRPCPolicyProvider());

-### SecurityInfo
+### SecurityInfo resource file

-The resource file META-INF/services/org.apache.hadoop.security.SecurityInfo lists all RPC APIs which have a matching SecurityInfo subclass in that JAR.
+The resource file `META-INF/services/org.apache.hadoop.security.SecurityInfo` lists all RPC APIs which have a matching SecurityInfo subclass in that JAR.

 		org.apache.example.appmaster.rpc.RPCSecurityInfo